Wasserwecken/markdownpaper/content.md

 To encode the label, enumerate the references and attatch them propertly to the corresponding elements, the `<ref>` tag can be used.

 Write the `<ref>` tag directly after the element you want to label.
 Any element like lists, figures or tables can be labeled this way.
+The tag required two attributes to be configured:
-The `<ref>` tag should include an `id` attribute for the reference label, which can be used in the form of `[id]` from the paragraphs.
+- **`id`** For the reference label, which can be used to refer to this subline.
-The `<ref>` tag should also include a `type` attribute to specify the display label of the referenced element.
+- **`type`** Specifies the display label of the referenced element.

-When parsed, a enumerated label of the specified type will be generated and all refers are replaced with that label.
+When parsed, a enumerated label of the specified type is generated and all refers are replaced with that label.

 ```
 > "This is my personal Quote, may stating something important!"